Yu (Demi) Qin

 news

-Jan 19, 2025 | 🌟 Our paper “Learning production functions for supply chains with graph neural networks” has been accpeted for an oral presentation at AAAI 2025 (top 5%)!
-This work was done during my internship at Hitachi in collaboration with Stanford.
-We introduce a novel class of models for supply chain optimization by integrating temporal GNNs with an innovative inventory module. |
+| Jan 2025 | 🌟 Our paper “Learning production functions for supply chains with graph neural networks” has been accpeted for an oral presentation at AAAI 2025 (top 5%)! |

-Nov 04, 2024 | 🎓 I defended my dissertation, “Metric Learning on Topological Descriptors”!
+| Nov 2024 | 🎓 I defended my dissertation, “Metric Learning on Topological Descriptors”!
 Special thanks to my thesis committee and all the wonderful people who have supported me throughout my PhD. |